-There are around 650,000 small-scale tea farmers in Kenya.
+There are over 650,000 small-scale tea farmers in Kenya.
 Climate change effects such as rising temperatures, droughts, frosts, shifting and unpredictable weather patterns as well as changes in pests and diseases threaten tea production.

 Deforestation is a key issue in this African country, and the areas where tea is grown are feeling the effect.
 Between 2001 to 2017 tree cover dropped by 10% in tea growing regions.
 Forests are being felled for fuelwood and to make way for other crops or infrastructure.

 We have a range of long-standing and far-reaching partnerships on climate change and environment in Kenya, spanning over a decade.

 We help the tea industry, farmers and communities understand how climate change will affect them, and to implement approaches to adapt to its impacts.
 We work closely with tea communities to build their resilience to the effects of climate change, so that farmers can continue to provide for their families.

 We help the industry and farmers increase their access to renewable energy, lower their reliance on fuelwood and reduce their carbon footprint.
 We support them to become more energy efficient and reduce their emissions.
 We also help the tea industry and communities to tackle deforestation.